mumtaz1000/mumtaz1000/README.md

 ### Hi there 👋 my name is Mumtaz Fatima
 ## Currently
 - Fullstack web developer internee at Nordic Web Team.
-- Studying AWS EC2 course from Campus Mölndal.
 - Working on PWA Studio and Google Analytics.

 ## Education 🎓
 -  Bachelor's in Electrical Computer Engineering in 2014.
 - Frontend develompent course from CMeducations.
 - Full stack web developemnt course from Medieinstitutet.
+- Studied AWS EC2 course from Campus Mölndal.
 ## Internship ✍
 - Frejac as UI/UX designer and frontend developer.
+- Yayloh as fullstack developer.

 ## Looking for 🔭
 -  I’m looking for job opportunities related to web development.